 - Acid reflux

-- High amount of starch and sugar in the diet
+- A high amount of starch and sugar in the diet

 - Medications such as antihistamine and aspirin